notnil/fenify-3D/README.md

 ![Alt text](readme-assets/image-008.png)

 The composition of the training and validation sets was derived from a total of 39,505 images, split into 90% for training and 10% for validation, blending synthetic and crowdsourced data.
-An initial batch size of 16 images and a learning rate of \(1 \times 10^{-4}\) were selected for the training phase, which spanned approximately 60 epochs and lasted close to ~10 hours.
-A second phase with a batch size of 32 images and a learning rate of \(1 \times 10^{-4}\) trained for another 40 epochs for another ~7 hours.
-All training was done on a V100 Colab instance as shown in `training.ipynb`.
+An initial batch size of 16 images and a learning rate of 1e-4 were selected for the training phase, which spanned approximately 60 epochs and lasted close to ~10 hours.
+A second phase with a batch size of 32 images and a learning rate of 1e-4 trained for another 40 epochs for another ~7 hours.
+All training was done on a V100 Colab instance as shown in `training.ipynb` but due to unexpected restarts the exact training run was lost.

 ## Accuracy